Scope of Practice

 Naturopathic Physician (ND) Scope

-Complex Scope-of-Practice Landscape
+Complex Scope-of-Practice Field

 Licensed in approximately 24 states + DC.
 No state explicitly addresses hirudotherapy.
 The core question is whether leech therapy falls within statutory categories such as "natural therapies," "physical medicine," or "naturopathic modalities."